rolpereira/sqlite_to_excel/README.md

 There is no need to have Microsoft Excel or LibreOffice installed on the machine that runs this script.

+If you wish the run the tests in the folder `t` you also need to have the following packages installed.

+* File::Slurp
+* Spreadsheet::Read

 # Installation #

 There is no installation, simply download the script